|

 of which the parameters are digitally controlled in a pseudo-random

-pattern that is affected by the crypto key(s).
-One technique is known
+pattern that is determined by the encryption key.

-as time-domain scrambling, or T-scrambling, and is illustrated by the simplified
+known as time-domain scrambling, or T-scrambling, and is illustrated by

-diagram below.
-At the left is the scrambler; at the right the descrambler.
+At the left is the scrambler, whilst the descrambler is at the right.

 Using a sharp cross-over filter, the clear voice signal is split into